Abrud

 Abrud (Abruttus; Abrudbánya; Großschlatten) is a town in the north-western part of Alba County, Transylvania, Romania, located on the river Abrud.
 It administers three villages: Abrud-Sat (Abrudfalva), Gura Cornei (Szarvaspataktorka) and Soharu (Szuhár).

 Population

-According to the census from 2011 there was a total population of 4,944 people living in this commune.
-Of this population, 96.66% are ethnic Romanians, 0.86% are ethnic Hungarians and 0.53% ethnic Romani.
+At the 2021 census, Abrud had a population of 4,360.
+According to the census from 2011, the town had a total population of 4,944; of those, 96.66% were ethnic Romanians, 0.86% ethnic Hungarians, and 0.53% ethnic Romani.

 Name

-Although first recorded only in 1271 in the form terra Obruth, the name of the town might have derived from a supposed (not attested) Dacian word for gold, *obrud.
-The town's modern name reflects a characteristic vowel shift (from o to a) of the medieval Hungarian language.
+The name came from the ancient name of the Abrud river.
+Although first recorded only in 1271 in the form terra Obruth, the name of the town might have derived from a hypothetical Dacian word for gold: "obrud".
+The Hungarian name is Abrudbánya ("bánya" means mine in Hungarian).
+According to Hungarian linguists, the town's modern name reflects a characteristic vowel shift in the medieval Hungarian language which occurred in the 14th century.
+The Romanian name Abrud was borrowed from the Hungarian form, the transformation of Obruth to Abrud reflects the typically Hungarian vowel shift (from o to a) as in the case of the Szamos and Maros rivers.
+If the ancient form had survived directly in the Romanian language, then according to the Romanian linguistic rules it would have produced Aurud.
+According to Romanian linguist Nicolae Drăganu, the earlier form of the Hungarian name was Obruth and Obrudbania which was a Greek variant of a Thracian word.
+He states that the Romanian form (a) came from the romanized Dacians, while the Hungarian form (o) came from the Daco-Romans through Slavic mediation.

 History

 Antiquity

 The Romans erected a small fortification here in the 2nd century AD.
 It was part of the defence system of the gold mines nearby, in "Alburnus Maior" (nowadays, Roșia Montană), but it was abandoned in the 3rd century.